Saywa94/dotfiles/README.md

 PHP lsp + fixer require php composer, `php-mbstring` and `php-xml` extension to be installed.
 Golsp requires go to be installed.
 Mason requires npm/node to be installed.
-Ensure that Mason installs: pint, prettier, stylua for formating.
+Ensure that Mason installs: pint, prettier, stylua, sql-formatter for formating.

 ### Tmux